 Come in close contact with an infected person

 Spread is more likely among people in crowded settings, such as people who live, stay, or work in nursing homes or long-term care facilities, hospital wards, prisons, military bases, universities or schools, shelters for the homeless, or day care centers.

 Certain conditions increase the risk of developing and the severity of pneumococcal infections:

 Chronic illnesses (such as heart and lung disorders, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , and liver disease Overview of Liver Disease Liver disease can manifest in many different ways.
+Symptoms of diabetes may... read more , and liver disease Overview of Liver Disease Liver disease can manifest in many different ways.
 Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more )

 Disorders that weaken the immune system Disorders That Can Cause Immunodeficiency , such as HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more

 Residence in a long-term care facility